j-resilient/asteroids/README.md

+# To play
+- "a" moves the ship right
+- "d" moves the ship left
+- "s" moves the ship down
+- "w" moves the ship up
+- the space bar fires
 # A quick overview
 - src/utils.js contains utility code like vector math.
 - src/moving_object.js is the base class for anything that moves.